Roundtable Q&A Discussion About Havergal College (2021)

 Carrie has a daughter who is currently a Grade 3 student at Havergal College.
 She appreciates the school’s Anglican affiliation, because the school’s values align with her own.
 She feels that the school has created a safe, encouraging environment that allows her daughter to take risks, develop confidence, and a strong work ethic.
 Her daughter has fostered many close friendships within Havergal College’s tight-knit community.

-- “There's such a focus on how to be a good person.
-So that has been unexpected for me.
-I think the other unexpected aspect would be how I feel when I go to school assemblies and prayers and the emotion that it brings out in me, because I feel like my daughter is where she's supposed to be and we're so lucky that we have had this opportunity to send her.”
+One thing I didn’t expect was how I feel when I go to school assemblies and prayers, and the emotion that it brings out in me, because I feel like my daughter is where she’s supposed to be, and we’re so lucky that we have had this opportunity to send her.